 Some types of cotoneaster are taller than creepers but still very short shrubs.
 Trim cotoneaster that is low-growing by removing a few of the oldest branches.
-Pruning a cotoneaster in this manner is best accomplished in spring.
+Pruning a cotoneaster in this manner is best accomplished in spring, not winter.

 If you want to try cutting back cotoneaster varieties that are upright, you have more options.
 Still, you should always use a light hand when pruning a cotoneaster.
 The upright shrubs have attractive natural shapes with beautifully arching branches.
 Dramatic or drastic cotoneaster pruning will destroy its beauty.

 How to Prune Cotoneaster

 When you start pruning a cotoneaster that is either a medium or a tall upright variety, be sure you know why you are pruning.
 These shrubs are most attractive as specimen plants when left virtually un-pruned, maintaining their flowing shape.

 Prune to enhance the shrub’s natural form, not to re-shape it.
 It is perfectly fine to take out dead and diseased branches and to trim damaged branches to healthy wood.
 Trim cotoneaster in this way whenever you notice the problem.